BrainSegDMlF: A Dynamic Fusion-enhanced SAM for Brain Lesion Segmentation: Methods

 \subsection{Layer-by-Layer Upsampling Decoder}

-Intracranial lesions often contain small pathological regions.
-Following data slicing, a single slice may contain tiny lesions.
+After slicing brain lesion volumes, individual slices may contain only tiny lesions.
 These small lesions are typically characterized by fuzzy boundaries and strong heterogeneity.
 To address these challenges, we designed a layer-wise upsampling decoder, as depicted in Figure \ref{fig:method}.
 Our decoder comprises multiple upsampling and convolution modules.

 The enhanced features $M_{Q}^{\prime \prime}$ are passed through upsampling modules of different sizes, utilizing 2D transposed convolution operations to obtain information at different resolutions, namely $D_1$ , $D_2$ , and $D_3$: